cs1302uga/cs1302-hw00/README.md

    > compiling source code from the terminal, generating user-facing documentation, and
    > even program execution.

-   > **The only exception to the previous disclaimer is today's exercise!** You've already taken
+   > **The only exception to the previous disclaimer is this homework assignment!** You've already taken
    > at least one semester of programming, so use the tools you're currently familiar with to
    > complete this exercise.